shintaku81/obniz-cli/README.md

 Flash obnizOS and configure it

 [serial setting]
- -p --port      serial port path to flash.
-If not specified. will be automatically selected.
+ -p --port      serial port path to flash.If not specified, the port list will be displayed.
  -b --baud      flashing baud rate. default to 1500000

 [flashing setting]